Skip to main content

 • User lifecycle management: Find inactive users who may need to be offboarded.

-The script queries the Harness Audit API for LOGIN events within a specified date range and compares this data against all users in your account.
-It then generates three output files:
+Understand the output categories before you act on the results, because an empty login record does not always mean the account is safe to delete.
+The script queries the Harness Audit API for LOGIN events within a date range, compares that data against all users in your account, and writes three files.

 • active_users.ndjson: Users who logged in during the specified time period.